Yann39/self-hosted/README.md

 chmod 600 /etc/wireguard/wg0.conf
 ```

-else in the logs you will see a log :
+else in the logs you will see a warning :

 > Warning: `/config/wg_confs/wg0.conf' is world accessible